ME-ICA/tedana/docs/building decision trees.rst

 Create a dictionary called "outputs" that includes key fields that should be recorded.
-The following line should be at the end of each function ``selector.nodes[selector.current_node_idx]["outputs"] = outputs`` Additional fields can be used to log funciton-specific information, but the following fields are common and may be used by other parts of the code:
+The following line should be at the end of each function ``selector.nodes[selector.current_node_idx]["outputs"] = outputs`` Additional fields can be used to log function-specific information, but the following fields are common and may be used by other parts of the code:

 - "decision_node_idx" (required): the ordered index for the current function in the decision tree.
 - "node_label" (required): A decriptive label for what happens in the node.